OISTE/repository/OWGTMCPS.md

 # 5. FACILITY, MANAGEMENT, AND OPERATIONAL CONTROLS

-This section describes the non-technical security controls used by the participants2 involved in the issuance, publishing and management of keys within the OGTM.
-The OGTM asserts the importance of these controls as a fundamental basis to provide trust to subscribers and all relying parties, and therefore establishes and maintains the necessary means to ensure and demonstrate that these controls are enforced.
+This section describes the non-technical security controls used by the participants2 involved in the issuance, publishing and management of keys within the OWGTM.
+The OWGTM asserts the importance of these controls as a fundamental basis to provide trust to subscribers and all relying parties, and therefore establishes and maintains the necessary means to ensure and demonstrate that these controls are enforced.

 These controls are under surveillance and audited both internally and externally by accredited bodies.
-The public manifests of these audits are published on a regular basis in the OGTM web site (http://www.oiste.org/repository).
+The public manifests of these audits are published on a regular basis in the OWGTM web site (http://www.oiste.org/repository).

-The OGTM allows third parties to host and operate3 some of the components of its infrastructure.
+The OWGTM allows third parties to host and operate3 some of the components of its infrastructure.
 If such a delegation occurs, the assigned party will be requested to meet the controls stipulated in this section and an auditing process will be executed to ensure that the necessary measures to ensure these controls are effective are in place and enforced.

 In particular:
 - The OISTE Foundation delegates the hosting and operations of the “Root CA” and the “Policy CAs” (and related certificate publication and verification services) to WISeKey.